The Highwaymen (landscape artists): Legacy

-In 2008, a second hour-long PBS-TV documentary film was released called The Highwaymen: Legends of the Road.
+In 2008, an hour-long PBS-TV documentary film was released called The Highwaymen: Legends of the Road.
 It was produced by father and son team Jack and John Hambrick (both veteran TV news journalists).
 The original, titled The Highwaymen: Florida's Outsider Artists premiered at the Appleton Museum in Ocala in 2003 and was picked up by PBS.
 It generally airs during Black History month.
 Narrated by Spencer Christian, the Hambrick team was responsible for this one as well and the second, more commercial oriented documentary.

 On May 18, 2011, Mary Ann Carroll, the only female Highwayman was an honored guest at Michelle Obama's First Lady's Luncheon.
 Carroll presented a poinciana tree painting to the First Lady.

 In August thru to October 2011, at Howard University, Washington, D.C., entitled "The Road to Freedom," a selection of early Highwaymen paintings, was exhibited at the university's Blackburn Gallery.

 In February 2016, an exhibition in Ottawa, Canada was sponsored by the United States Embassy for US Black History month.
 The exhibit at the SAW Gallery included 30 paintings by all members of the Florida Highwaymen and a documentary.